MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 After a data set has been created, it can be viewed, used, or deleted, but it cannot be edited.
 A dataset can be deleted only if no business processes are using it.
 After you delete a data set, it cannot be recovered.

-To view or delete a data set, first find it on the **Data sets** tab of the **Analyze** > **Business process analysis** page of Viva Insights, and then use the **View** or **Delete** options.
+To view or delete a data set, first find it on the **Data sets** tab of the **Analyze** > **Business process analysis** page of Workplace Analytics, and then use the **View** or **Delete** options.

 ## Define a business process

 Before you can analyze a business process within your organization, you need to define it.
 You define a business process by assembling a list of keywords that are typically found in meeting subject lines associated with that process.
 This list defines the business-process filter.
-You select these keywords on the **New business process** page in the **Analyze** area of Viva Insights:
+You select these keywords on the **New business process** page in the **Analyze** area of Workplace Analytics:

 ![Biz process start page.](../images/wpa/tutorials/start-page.png)

 >[!Note]
 >Currently, you can use only English keywords in the process of defining a business process.
-This holds true even if your instance of Viva Insights is in a language other than English.
+This holds true even if your instance of Workplace Analytics is in a language other than English.

 ### Business process steps